openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Navigating |omv|'s WEB/GUI interface is another matter.
 Loading WEB pages may call files from the boot drive, which may make the server appear to be slower, when using slow media.
-However, the speed of the boot drive has little impact on overall file server function and actual NAS performance.
+However, the speed of the boot drive has little impact on overall file server function and actual NAS file serving performance.

 *The above assumes that adequate RAM has been provisioned.*